 Why is a “lock top damper” a great solution?
 Well because it closes on top of your chimney and keeps it warm not letting cold air filter in and then allowing you to start your fire with ease because your chimney is always warm thanks to the heat of your home.

-When you’re not having a fire simply close it and you will notice the difference with your heating bill and it will also eliminate the possibility of animals entering your home through the chimney, personally I think all masonry fireplaces should have these installed from day one, I’ve installed hundreds of them and I have yet to see one let me down.
+When you’re not having a fire simply close it and you will notice the difference in your heating bill.
+It will also eliminate the possibility of animals entering your home through the chimney, personally, I think all masonry fireplaces should have these installed from day one, I’ve installed hundreds of them and I have yet to see one let me down.

-3. Dirty chimney, I’m sorry to say this is a very common cause of fireplace smoking or as chimney sweeps say back puffing into the house, if a chimney is dirty the size of the flue is reduced not allowing it to draw or breath so the smoke and all of the bad odors from a dirty chimney start coming back into the house.
+3. Dirty chimney, I’m sorry to say this is a widespread cause of fireplace smoking or as chimney sweeps say back puffing into the house, if a chimney is dirty the size of the flue is reduced not allowing it to draw or breathe so the smoke and all of the bad odors from a dirty chimney start coming back into the house.